Construction Updates

 CONSTRUCTION UPDATE: Filling the area around the Garage (Update from 10/24/25)

-The electrical conduits and the plumbing system for drainage, waste, and water have now been installed and routed to the area where the temporary classrooms will stand.
-The crew has dug trenches for the conduits around the perimeter of the garage, and they’ll be connected once the temporary campus is in place.
-The hundreds of sleeper beams that will support the temporary campus on top of the garage are now fully installed, inspected, welded, and set to dimensions.
+The electrical conduits and the plumbing system for drainage, waste, and water have now been installed and routed to the area where the classrooms will stand.
+The crew has dug trenches for the conduits around the perimeter of the garage, and they’ll be connected once Casti Village is in place.
+The hundreds of sleeper beams that will support Casti Village on top of the garage are now fully installed, inspected, welded, and set to dimensions.
 Meanwhile, the garage itself is now outfitted with electrical rooms, storage areas, and a sprinkler system for fire protection (also tested and passed), and the crew is completing the metal staircase in addition to the elevator.

 CONSTRUCTION UPDATE: Filling the area around the Garage (Update from 10/10/25)